 If you have an InSinkErator garbage disposal, you likely rely heavily on it to help rid you of food scraps and to keep your sink clean and plumbing clear.
 Over time, all garbage disposals break down or wear out, however.
-If you are experiencing issues with your InSinkErator unit, you may need to remove it.
+If you're experiencing issues with your InSinkErator unit, you may need to remove it.
 Once removed, you can either attempt to repair or replace the garbage disposal.

 Video of the Day

+Then, you'll need to identify the entry point for the wiring to your garbage disposal.
+This is usually located on the side or bottom of the unit.
+Remove the cover to this part of the disposal.
 Then, disconnect the black and white wires and remove the ground screw so that you can also disconnect the ground wire.
 There is likely a nut that secures the wiring to the disposal unit; remove this, and then pull the wires out.

-Disconnecting the Dishwasher and Drain
+Disconnect the Dishwasher and Drain

 Replacing a Garbage Disposal

-According to Emerson, manufacturer of the InSinkErator, their products are built with an "Easy Swap" system that allows you to seamlessly change out an old unit for a new one.
+InSinkErator products are built with an "Easy Swap" system that allows you to seamlessly change out an old unit for a new one.
 Garbage disposals in their power series line come with everything you need to install them right in the box.

 If you're unsure about how to install the new garbage disposal, it's best to consult a professional.
 Emerson offers you the option of hiring a technician to come to your home for installation or removal.